 About me

-My name is Lauren, and I am a Ph.D. student funded by NSERC in the Memory and Perception Lab at the University of Toronto, supervised by Dr. Morgan Barense.
+Hi there!
+I’m Lauren, a Ph.D. student fascinated by how humans perceive, learn, and remember.
+I am funded by NSERC and work in the Memory and Perception Lab at the University of Toronto, under the supervision of Dr. Morgan Barense.

 I earned my Honours Bachelor of Science in Psychology from the University of Waterloo, where my research spanned memory and attention.
 My first stream of research examined how self-selected background music influenced task performance and subjective attentional engagement (i.e., task focus, mind wandering, and external distraction states), as well as how this relation may change depending on task demands.
 My second stream of research sought to elucidate the distinctions in how emojis and words are represented and retrieved from memory.

-When I’m not in the lab, I enjoy playing the violin and piano, biking around Toronto, and honing my barista skills with my home espresso setup.
+When I’m not in the lab, I enjoy spending time with my cat Ladybug, playing violin and piano, biking around Toronto, camping and exploring the outdoors, and honing my barista skills with my home espresso setup.